UASensorLab/Oscar-2/readme.md

 ### `process_and_merge_asc_files_in_folder(folder_path)`
 This is the main function of the script.
 It:
-- Reads all `.asc` files in the specified folder.
+- Reads all `.asc` files in the specified folder and its subdirectories.
 - Processes each file to extract patient data and measurement details.
 - Merges the processed data into a single CSV file.
 - Calls the `list_patient_measurements()` function to summarize patient measurements.